 Rapini is an excellent source of vitamins C and K, folate, calcium, potassium and beta-carotene.
 Just half a cup (125 ml) of cooked rapini has 31 milligrams of vitamin C (35 to 40% of a day's worth!), 60 micrograms of folate (15% of your daily requirement) and 1.8 milligrams of beta-carotene.

 Rapini also supplies lutein, an antioxidant that protects the eye's retina from oxidative damage that can lead to age-related macular degeneration and cataract formation.
-Rsearch suggest that people who consume the most lutein from foods have a 20 to 50 percent lower risk of cataracts compared to those whose diets contain the least.
+Rsearch suggests that people who consume the most lutein from foods have a 20 to 50 percent lower risk of cataracts compared to those whose diets contain the least.